 Picture yourself on a dating app.
 How would you feel if you received a message from a possible match who had clearly copied and pasted the same message to you and 47 others?
 It’s an immediate turn-off.
 Nobody wants a generic, boilerplate attempt at seduction.
 It’s in our DNA to want to feel special.

 So, tailor your application.
 Make it unique.
 Do your research!
 Include something about the company that really stood out to you.
-Visit their website and mention something that you found interesting – maybe mention an article on their blog or take something that you liked from the job description.
+Visit their website and mention something that you found interesting – maybe mention an article on their blog or how the product or service they sell has helped you or inspired you in some way.

 A cover letter and a resume are NOT the same thing